 - Youth may exhibit any art or craft that does not meet exhibit requirements in Fine Arts, Needle Craft, Model Craft or Construction and Architectural Replica. - Exhibitors should be considerate of space.
 Exhibits too large to safely move or require lots of space should be exhibited using photographs and a description of work in a notebook. - Those Arts and Crafts exhibits chosen for State Fair, must include a 4-H Craft Information Card, 4-H 618A.
 This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
-Craft information cards are for judging purposes only and will not be returned to the exhibitor. - Youth are encouraged to attend club activities and project work nights to learn more about these projects and to create a successful exhibit.
-Ask your club leaders for more information. - If multiple pieces make up the exhibit, a photograph of the complete exhibit should be attached to the exhibit so the total exhibit can properly be displayed.
-For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged but will not be displayed.

-- Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement. - Individual projects will receive 1 manual for the entirety of the youth's 4-H career.
+Craft information cards are for judging purposes only and will not be returned to the exhibitor. - If multiple pieces make up the exhibit, a photograph of the complete exhibit should be attached to the exhibit so the total exhibit can properly be displayed.
+For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged but will not be displayed. - Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement. - Individual projects will receive 1 manual for the entirety of the youth's 4-H career.
 No manual for subsequent years. - NOTE: Enter all crafts projects listed in this section on the Arts & Crafts section on Fair Entry.
 Do not enter as a state project.